tracy-o/learning-day/docs/topics/caching.md

 ## Design

 Belfrage offers an optional caching and resiliency layer.
 Routes requiring these features can rely on faster response times, less load on the origin and the peace of mind of a fallback content in case of temporary faults.
+A route can disable caching by using the key `caching_enabled: false` in its routespec.

 Personalised pages will not be able to use the cache feature.
 The fallback option will still be available.
 When a personalised route is requested the cache directive is set to private so it is not stored in cache however when a personalised request fails, we can return a non-personalised version in the form of a fallback.